Breathless (1960 film): Filming

-Godard envisaged Breathless as a reportage (documentary), and tasked cinematographer Raoul Coutard to shoot the entire film on a hand-held camera, with next to no lighting.
+Godard envisaged Breathless as a documentary and tasked cinematographer Raoul Coutard to shoot the entire film on a hand-held camera with next to no lighting.
 In order to shoot under low-light levels, Coutard had to use Ilford HP5 film, which was not available as motion picture film stock at the time.
-He therefore took 18-metre lengths of HP5 film sold for 35mm still cameras and spliced them together to 120-metre rolls.
+He therefore took 18-metre lengths of HP5 film sold for 35mm still cameras and spliced them into 120-metre rolls.
 During development he pushed the negative one stop from 400 ASA to 800 ASA.
-The size of the sprocket holes in the photographic film was different from that of motion picture film, and the Cameflex camera was the only camera that worked for the film used.

-The production was filmed on location in Paris using an Eclair Cameflex during the months of August and September in 1959, including U.S. President Eisenhower's 2–3 September visit to Paris.
-Nearly the entire film had to be dubbed in post-production because of the noisiness of the Cameflex camera and because the Cameflex was incapable of synchronized sound.
+The size of the sprocket holes in the photographic film was different from that of motion picture film, and the Eclair Cameflex camera was the only camera that worked for the film used.
+Nearly the entire film had to be dubbed in post-production because the Cameflex was noisy and incapable of synchronized sound.

-Filming began on 17 August 1959.
-Godard met his crew at the Café Notre Dame near the Hôtel de Suède and shot for two hours until he ran out of ideas.
-Coutard has stated that the film was virtually improvised on the spot, and that Godard wrote lines of dialogue in an exercise book that no one else was allowed to see.
-Godard gave the lines to Belmondo and Seberg with only a few brief rehearsals of scenes before filming them.
-No permission was received to shoot the film in its various locations (mainly the side streets and boulevards of Paris), adding to the spontaneous feel for which Godard was aiming.
-However, all locations were selected before shooting began, and assistant director Pierre Rissient has described the shoot as very organized.
-Actor Richard Balducci has stated that shooting days ranged from 15 minutes to 12 hours, depending on how many ideas Godard had on a given day.
-Producer Georges de Beauregard wrote a letter to the entire crew complaining about the erratic shooting schedule.
-Coutard said that when de Beauregard encountered Godard at a café on a day on which Godard had called in sick, the two engaged in a fistfight.
+Filming ran 23 days from August 17 until September 12, 1959.
+It included President Eisenhower's visit to Paris, which Godard used as a backdrop for the film.
+The crew met at Café Notre Dame and shot for two hours until Godard ran out of ideas.
+According to Coutard, the film was virtually improvised on the spot, and Godard wrote dialogue in an exercise book that no one was allowed to see.
+Godard gave lines to Belmondo and Seberg with only brief rehearsals before filming.

+Locations were selected in advance, and assistant director Pierre Rissient described the shoot as very organized.
+However, filming was done without permits, adding to the spontaneous feel Godard wanted.
+Michel's death was filmed on the rue Campagne-Première in Paris.
+Actor Richard Balducci said shooting days could range from 15 minutes to 12 hours, depending on how many ideas Godard had.
+Producer Georges de Beauregard wrote a letter to the crew complaining about the erratic shooting schedule.
+Coutard claimed Beauregard got in a fistfight with Godard when he found the director at a café on a day when he had called in sick.